Neriamarillo/TheGeniusList/README.md

 # TheGeniusList

 The Genius List is designed to demonstrate API handling in an Android application.
+List will auto-populate from the API and will process the adding a user POST request on clicking the Floating Action Button.

 ## Architecture
 * [Kotlin](https://kotlinlang.org/) for the ease of use and ease of code readability